 Tip: Setting up animations and effects in Studio.Design

-In Studio.Design, you can create animations, effects, and other motion-based expressions using conditional styles.
+In Studio.Design, you can create motion-based expressions like animations and effects using conditional styles.

-When you set both a default style and a conditional style on a box element, the difference between them plays as an animation.
-You can fine-tune how the animation behaves using three settings: Easing, Duration, and Delay.
+When you apply both a default style and a conditional style to a box element on your site, the difference between them plays as an animation.
+You can fine-tune how the animation moves using three settings: easing, duration, and delay.

-The "Scroll" conditional style lets you create effects where elements move as the user scrolls.
+Under "Scroll" in conditional styles, you can also set up scroll-based effects where elements move as the user scrolls.

-A loading-style animation is created by applying conditional styles to a box that covers the entire screen.
+You can create a loading-style animation by applying a conditional style to a box that covers the entire screen.

-By temporarily bringing the box to the front on load and adjusting the opacity and delay, you can create a splash screen effect that looks like the site is loading.
+By temporarily bringing the box to the front when the page appears, then adjusting its opacity and delay, you can create a splash screen effect that looks like your site is loading.

-Step 1: Add a parent box for the entire animation
+Step 1.
+Add a parent box that will contain all the animated elements

-, go to the [Basic] tab, and select [box] to add it to the page.In the right panel, select the [Box] tab and set the box size (width and height) under [Layout].
+, choose the [Basic] tab, and select [box] to add it to your page.In the right panel, select the [Box] tab, then set the box size (width and height) under [Layout].
 If the panel is closed, open the right panel first.

 Width: 100%